This post may contain affiliate links. Read my disclosure policy.

 - Salt.
 As needed.

-Nothing surprising here, you can use this Caesar dressing recipe to make delicious Healthy Chicken Caesar Salads.
+Nothing surprising here, you can use this Greek Yogurt Caesar Dressing recipe to make delicious but lighter Chicken Caesar Salads.
 Don’t forget the Baked Polenta Croutons for a gluten free option!
-But there are other things you can do with it too.
+But there are other things you can do with it, too.

 - Use it as a marinade.
 Follow the same process as this Lemon Yogurt-Marinated Chicken, but marinate the chicken in the dressing.